kyletimmermans/shell-color-prompt-tool/README.md

 # <div align="center">Zsh-Color-Prompt-Tool</div>

-_Customize your Zsh Prompt, from what info you want it to display (Username, Hostname, Symbols, etc) to its Foreground and Background Colors!_
+_Customize your Zsh Prompt, from what info you want it to display (Username, Hostname, Symbols, etc), to its Foreground and Background Colors!_

 </br>